 Is this going to be your first season out in the field?

-“All shoot day mornings are exciting.
+“All shoot day mornings are exciting, especially your first day pheasant shooting.
 There is a buzz as you arrive for coffee and to draw pegs.
 Keepers, beaters, pickers-up, Guns and dogs all seem to have a spring in their step.
 There’s simply nothing like it.

 There is also a sense of nervous anticipation.
 How will the day go?
 What will the weather do and how will that affect things?
 Will the birds fly well?
 Will I shoot well?
 So many variables.
 But, as any great game shot will tell you, making the most of any day in the field is about preparing properly: